TRACON Controller Weather Information Needs

 Ulf Ahlstrom, PhD.

-Ahlstrom, U. (2004).
-TRACON controller weather information needs: II.
-Cognitive work analysis (DOT/FAA/CT-TN04/09).
+Ahlstrom, U., & Friedman-Berg, F. (2006).
+TRACON controller weather information needs: III.
+Human-in-the-loop simulation (DOT/FAA/TC-06/10).
 Atlantic City International Airport, NJ: Federal Aviation Administration William J. Hughes Technical Center.